 - 1. Preheat the oven to 400°F (204° C).

 - 2. Sift the cornmeal, salt, sugar, baking soda, and baking powder into a large bowl and combine.
-Make a well in the center and add the beaten eggs into the center but do not incorporate them.
-Set aside.
+Make a well in the center.
+Dump the beaten eggs into the well but do not incorporate them yet.

 - 5. Now carefully remove the hot dish from the oven and tilt it around to slick the entire surface with butter.
 Tip any excess butter from the dish into the batter and stir quickly to incorporate, then pour the batter into the hot baking dish.